acidmasculinity/acidmasculinity.github.io/_source/lore/bernan.md

 publisher: "All Points Books"
 ---

-Writer and artist Dale Beran gives an insider's account of 4chan's evolution from meme machine to hate machine.
+Writer and artist, Dale Beran gives an inside account of 4chan's evolution from meme machine to hate machine.